saucelabs/sauce-docs/docs/dev/cli/sauce-connect-proxy.md

 <p><small>| OPTIONAL | STRING |</small></p>

 :::caution
-Effective with version 4.7.0, `--tunnel-identifier` was deprecated and replaced by `--tunnel-name`.
+Effective with version 4.7.0, `--tunnel-identifier` has been deprecated and replaced by `--tunnel-name`.
 :::

 __Description__: Assigns an ID to a Sauce Connect Proxy tunnel.
 While not required, this option is strongly recommended.
 Future jobs will use this tunnel only when explicitly specified by the [tunnelIdentifier](/dev/test-configuration-options#tunnelidentifier) in the desired capabilities of your automated tests.